 In finding these links, I decided to write the piece as a lyric, braiding the chants of the game with what it meant to me to be a girl; the dichotomy of the make-believe dangers of the game with the very real dangers of growing up in a female body.

 I'm so grateful to Champagne Room for publishing this piece and giving it a home.

 Do you have a recent publication/project you would like us to highlight?

-“Greetings from Costa Rica” published by NiftyLit, which will be available to read on June 7th, 2023.
+“Greetings from Costa Rica” published by NiftyLit, which was published on May 31st, 2023.

 Brittany Ackerman is a writer from Riverdale, New York.
 She earned her BA in English from Indiana University and an MFA in Creative Writing from Florida Atlantic University.
 She has led workshops for UCLA’s Extension, The Porch, Catapult, HerStry, Write or Die, and Lighthouse Writers.
 She currently teaches writing at Vanderbilt University in the English Department.
 She is a 3x Pushcart Prize Nominee and her work has been featured in Electric Literature, Jewish Book Council, Lit Hub, The Los Angeles Review, No Tokens, Joyland, and more.
 Her first collection of essays entitled The Perpetual Motion Machine was published with Red Hen Press in 2018, and her debut novel The Brittanys is out now with Vintage.
 She lives in Nashville, Tennessee.